-- The Compensation Committee is comprised of independent directors who retain discretion over the administration of our executive compensation program and discretion in determining the achievement of performance; - Each incentive award features a cap on the maximum amount that can be earned for any performance period; - Dividends on equity incentive awards that vest based on the achievement of performance goals accrue as dividend equivalents during the performance period and are paid only on the actual shares earned, if any: - Stock ownership requirements are in place for named executive officers; - A compensation recovery policy that complies with the Dodd-Frank Wall Street Reform and Consumer Protection Act and related NYSE rules which requires the repayment by a NEO if an incentive award was calculated based upon the achievement of certain financial results or other performance metrics that, in either case, were subsequently found to be materially inaccurate for any reason (including, without limitation, by reason of a financial restatement, mistake in calculations, or other administrative error); and - NEOs participate in the same benefits that are available to other employees of the Company.
+- The Compensation Committee is comprised of independent directors who retain discretion over the administration of our executive compensation program and discretion in determining the achievement of performance; - Each incentive award features a cap on the maximum amount that can be earned for any performance period; - Dividends on equity incentive awards that vest based on the achievement of performance goals accrue as dividend equivalents during the performance period and are paid only on the actual shares earned, if any; - Stock ownership requirements are in place for named executive officers; - A compensation recovery policy that complies with the Dodd-Frank Wall Street Reform and Consumer Protection Act and related NYSE rules which requires the repayment by a NEO if an incentive award was calculated based upon the achievement of certain financial results or other performance metrics that, in either case, were subsequently found to be materially inaccurate for any reason (including, without limitation, by reason of a financial restatement, mistake in calculations, or other administrative error); and - NEOs participate in the same benefits that are available to other employees of the Company, including benefits under our health and welfare plans, and short-term and long-term disability coverage.
 A Company vehicle is available for personal use but is treated as compensation to the executive.
+Senior officers may also elect to participate in financial planning services.

-Proposal NON-BINDING ADVISORY VOTE TO RATIFY THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+NON-BINDING ADVISORY VOTE TO RATIFY THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board recommends a vote FOR the ratification of the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for 2024.
+The Board recommends a vote FOR the ratification of the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for 2025.